sofianinho/mgostate/README.md

 ```
 ./mgostate
 mgostate.
-   Helps you test mongodb parameters (like the existance of a database or a collection) from the shell.
+   Helps you test mongodb parameters (like the existence of a database or a collection) from the shell.

 Usage:
   mgostate [command]